 - The County of Los Angeles (Calif.)
 Public Library worked with the Asian Pacific Resource Center to host a card making party.
 Patrons of all ages were welcomed to make cards depicting an aloha shirt or happi coat while listening to slack key guitar music and sampling Hawaiin treats.

 - Kids and teens at the Harris County (Tex.)
 Public Library were invited to Origami workshops where they learned about the ancient art and enjoyed Japanese snacks.

 - Smithsonian Education offers a wide variety of resources, including Vietnamese America, Chinese American and Korean American lesson plans as well as teacher guides for Buddhism, Islamic art, and Hindu worship.

 - The Library of Congress has a number of links to educational resources from its partners, including NEH’s EDSITEment Asian-Pacific Heritage pages, NARA’s Teaching with Documents series, the National Gallery of Art’s “Teaching The Golden Age of Chinese Archaeology” and Teaching Edo Art in Japan,” and the National Park Service’s Asian Reflections on the American Landscape: Identifying Asian Heritage.

 - ReadWriteThink lists related classroom activities as well as lesson plans.

-- ALA Graphics offers a poster and bookmark to help promote your events.
+- ALA Graphics offers a bookmark to help promote your events.

 - The Evanston (Ill.)
 Public Library has a plethora of resources listed on their website.